CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/configuration/overview.md

 # Overview

-In this section, you will find all information needed for the costing function to work correctly.
-Note that both SAP Business One and ProcessForce settings must be set.
+This guide provides comprehensive details to ensure the costing function operates correctly in ProcessForce.
+Both SAP Business One and ProcessForce settings must be properly configured for accurate and efficient costing calculations.
+The sections below outline the key configuration steps, paths, and considerations.

 ---